Advice - Photography / Day/base rates

 This figure varies according to individual circumstances but should start at around £400 per day before production charges and expenses.

 Each photographer has to work out their own figure according to their requirements, their costs, and the number of days they can work in a year.

 The NUJ provides a calculator for photographers to work out their own figures.

-Static day rates now leave many photographers working below the level at which it possible to earn a professional income.
+Static day rates now leave many photographers working below the level at which it is possible to earn a professional income.
 The only long-term solution is to establish a higher day rate - one which over a period of time would provide a living.
 In the short term many photographers accept lower rates in the hope of surviving through subsequent reproduction fee sales.

 As mentioned above, the commission fee should include an initial limited licence for reproduction, to be negotiated between the photographer and the client, beyond which further reproduction fees are chargeable.
 Typically photographers working for editorial markets restrict reproduction to one issue of a newspaper or magazine, and further restrict the number of reproductions included, for instance six per day or three per half day.

 Some may charge a premium for use on the cover.
 Some charge "day rates against space".

-Under this arrangement the day rate is a guarantee only, and licence fees are paid in full for first use as well as for subsequent uses.
+Under this arrangement the day rate is a guaranteed minimum for doing a shoot.
+Licence fees are paid in full for first use as well as for subsequent uses.
 Historically, day rates were introduced as a guaranteed minimum for photographers who had traditionally been paid on commission by space rates alone, and who therefore risked being paid for no more than one small picture - or even nothing at all.
 "Day rates against space" are therefore not so much an innovation as a return to paying photographers in full for the licensed use of their pictures.
-For working example of such an arrangement see the Business Week deal (RTF file).

 For further guidance on licensing see "Negotiating rates and rights", linked below.